anegg0/quicklook-generator/README.md

 ### Who this project is for

 This project is intended for OCL TWs; otherwise, you'd be hard-pressed to find any value in this thing (and it doesn't have much, anyway).
-Also, if you are a malicious actor, be aware that this utility will give you access to some OSS code on GitHub, so have fun accomplishing nothing!

 ### Prerequisites